smithphil88/the_lucky_roll_cafe/README.md

 ### Home page

-This is where the user will first land on the site, it leads them to either registering if it their first time visiting the site.
-A user must register in order to view any details.
-Or if they already have an account, they can proceed to the login page.
+This is where the user will first land on the site and leads them towards registering if it their first time visiting the site.
+A user must register in order to view any booking details.
+If they already have an account, they can proceed to the login page.

 ![screenshot](documentation/features/homepage-signedin.png)

 ### About page

 This page includes information about what the cafe provides.
-It enables users to go directly to the booking form if the so wish, it includes a small selection of what games are on offer in the cafe and a drinks menu too.
+It enables users to go directly to the booking form if they so wish and includes a small selection of the games on offer in the cafe and a drinks menu too.

 ![screenshot](documentation/features/about.png)

 ### Booking page

 On this page, a logged in user is able to choose details for their booking at the cafe.
-The user has to include details of the type of table they so require, a date of booking, which has been designed so they cannot book in the past, a choice of time slots are avaliable, number of guests (with the maximum being 12) and a place where the user can disclosure any further requirements.
-Certain sections have been coded so that they must be filled in, in order to create a valid booking form.
+The user has to include details of the type of table they so require, a date of booking (which has been designed so they cannot book in the past), a choice of time slots are avaliable, number of guests (with the maximum being 12) and a place where the user can specify any further requirements.
+Certain sections have been coded so that they are mandatory, in order to create a valid booking form.

 ![screenshot](documentation/features/booking.png)